jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ---

+## Adding metadata to the Server

+You can add metadata to the welcome message of a Server to add additional, hidden information like contact information or policy requests for bots (this is comparable to [robots.txt](https://en.wikipedia.org/wiki/Robots.txt)).
+See the [Community Knowledge Base entry about metadata](/kb/2023/07/30/Server-Metadata.html) for more information.

+---

 ## Servers on the desktop

 Jamulus can run in Server mode in the graphical environment of a computer.
 This gives you a graphical user interface to control most of the settings.
 To do this, first [install Jamulus for your platform](Getting-Started), then do one of the following: